 We recover CAS pension and other postretirement benefit plan cost through the pricing of our products and services on U.S. Government contracts and, therefore, recognize CAS cost in each of our business segment's net sales and cost of sales.
 Our consolidated financial statements must present FAS pension and other postretirement benefit plan expense calculated in accordance with FAS requirements under U.S. GAAP.
-The operating portion of the net FAS/CAS pension adjustment represents the difference between the service cost component of FAS pension expense and total CAS pension cost.
-The non-service FAS pension cost component is included in other non-operating expense, net in our consolidated statements of earnings.
-The net FAS/CAS pension adjustment increases or decreases CAS pension cost to equal total FAS pension cost (both service and non-service).
+The operating portion of the net FAS/CAS pension adjustment represents the difference between the service cost component of FAS pension income (expense) and total CAS pension cost.
+The non-service FAS pension income (expense) component is included in other non-operating income (expense), net in our consolidated statements of earnings.
+As a result, to the extent that CAS pension cost exceeds the service cost component of FAS pension income of FAS pension income (expense), we have a favorable FAS/CAS operating adjustment.